Hangover Square (film): Production

 Laird Cregar, a fan of the original novel, encouraged 20th Century Fox to buy the film rights.
 Fox agreed, but wanted to recreate the success that it had enjoyed the previous year with The Lodger, and made several changes to the story, including the main character's personality and the setting.
-Cregar, George Sanders and John Brahm, who had all worked together in The Lodger, signed on with the project.
+Cregar, George Sanders, and John Brahm, who had all worked together in The Lodger, signed on with the project.

 Cregar, who had ambitions of being a leading man and was worried that he would always be cast as a villain, refused the role and was put on suspension.
 Glenn Langan was announced as his replacement.
 However, Cregar realized that he could use his romantic scenes with Linda Darnell and Faye Marlowe to his advantage in order to change his public image into a more romantic one.
 He thus accepted the role, but began a radical crash diet to give his character more physical appeal.

 The film had to be shot entirely in sequence so as to be consistent with Cregar's real-life weight loss.
 This frustrated director Brahm, who frequently clashed with Cregar.
 As a musician, Cregar was eager to perform the musical pieces on his own; however, Brahm insisted that he mime the piano playing.
 Cregar used amphetamines to aid his rapid weight loss, which led to erratic behavior.
-He lost patience with Cregar and forced the entire cast and crew to sign a document stating that they were on Brahm's side in order to humiliate Cregar into submission.
+Brahm lost patience with Cregar and forced the entire cast and crew to sign a document stating that they were on Brahm's side in order to humiliate Cregar into submission.
 When filming ended, Cregar told Brahm: "Well, I think we've worked together long enough to know we never want to work together again."

 Sanders also brought complications.
 Having been placed on suspension the previous year for refusing to perform in The Undying Monster, he accepted the role of Dr. Allan Middleton.
 However, he was unhappy with his script, particularly the final line in the film, which required him to justify the death of George Harvey Bone by saying, "He's better off this way."
 When shooting the scene, which was very expensive to film, Sanders repeatedly refused to say the line.
 He was later involved in an altercation with the film's producer Robert Bassler, with Sanders punching Bassler.
 The line was later changed to "It's better this way."

 The American composer Stephen Sondheim has cited Bernard Herrmann's score for Hangover Square as a major influence on his musical Sweeney Todd.